0xprinc/checks-while-hacks/README.md

 8. Different chains have different block mining time which poses a vulnerability when writing the same code for all the chains while relating the number of blocks and the timestamp.
 9. Using `solmate safeTransferLib`, one should also make a function to check whether the token contract exist or not, because this is not included in that library
 10. A problem with using only `approve` function but not the `increaseAllowance` is that, If A approves B 5 tokens and B don't use them, Now, If A approves B 10 tokens to increase the approve value from 5 to 10 tokens, so that B can spend 10 tokens, now B can front run that 10 token transaction to spend both 5 and 10 tokens.
 So use `increaseAllowance`, `decreaseAllowance` instead of `approve` and similiar for `safe` versions of those functions.
-12. While receiving arbitrary NFT, extend `ERC721Holder` from OpenZeppelin to handle the case when the NFT contract is using `safeTransferFrom` method as this method checks for `onERC721Received` method present in receiver contract.
+12. While receiving arbitrary NFT, extend `ERC721Holder` from OpenZeppelin to handle the case when the NFT contract is using `safeTransferFrom` method as this method checks for `onERC721Received` method present in receiver contract or the reciever is an EOA.
 13. While using `transfer` or `transferFrom` to send the arbitrary tokens:
     - Some tokens don't revert on failure, like `ZRX`
     - Some don't return bool value on function call, like `USDT`, `BNB`, `OMG`